FedDebug: Systematic Debugging for Federated Learning Applications: Faulty Client Localization

-\textbf{\textit{Inference-Guided Test Input Selection.}} As shown in Figure~\ref{fig:fault_localization}-A, \tool first lazily generates a pool of random test inputs (\eg 32x32 images constructed from random values within the RGB scale) using Kaiming Initialization~\cite{he2015delving}.
+{\textit{\textbf{Inference-Guided Test Input Selection.}}} As shown in Figure~\ref{fig:fault_localization}-A, \tool first lazily generates a pool of random test inputs using Kaiming Initialization~\cite{he2015delving}.
+For example, if the clients' models are trained on 32x32 images within the RGB scale, then \tool randomly creates a pool of synthetic inputs with the same size and format (\ie random images of size 32x32 in RGB scale).
 It then automatically selects only those inputs that lead to a consensus on predictions among a {\em unique} subset of clients. \tool selects up to $\kappa$ test inputs (default is $\kappa=10$) among the pool of 1000 random inputs.
 The goal is to minimize any overlapping behavior between clients while inferring unique class labels on selected test inputs.
 This is similar to achieving maximum code coverage in regular software with minimum tests.
-Algorithm~\ref{algo:inputs} selects a test input (line 5) if at least ($\eta \geq$ 5) clients predict the same label and that subset of clients has not been seen in the previously selected input (line 6-11).
+Algorithm~\ref{algo:inputs} selects a test input (line 5) if at least ($\eta \geq$ 5) clients predict the same label and that subset of clients has not been seen in a previously selected input (lines 6-11).
 On the next random input, if the previously observed subset of clients (\ie $clients\_seq \in seen\_clients\_sequences$) predict the same class label, we discard this input.
 If a unique combination of clients predicts an unseen label, we include the input in the test suite.
 This process is repeated until we collect a user-defined, $\kappa$, number of test inputs.